 Use Your Exit Tickets to Inform Group Work Planning

-Knowing which students have fully grasped a lesson and which students could use a little more help can be a powerful tool when you’re putting together groups.
+Knowing which students have fully grasped a lesson and which students could use a little more help can be a powerful tool for putting together groups.
 You certainly don’t want to put together a group of the latter as it can be frustrating for them and won’t lead to productive group work.
-Setting up groups that are mixed will empower students to help one another and truly help them move forward.
+Setting up mixed groups will empower students to help one another and help them move forward.

 Make a Verbal Exit Ticket Process